TrueBlocks/trueblocks-core/src/tools/whereBlock/README.md

 `whereBlock` reports on the location of a block (or blocks) in the cache.
 It reports on one of four situations: `cache`, `node` or `none` depending on where the block is found.

-If `whereBlock` finds the block in the QBlocks cache, it reports the path to that block's file.
+If `whereBlock` finds the block in the TrueBlocks cache, it reports the path to that block's file.
 If the block is not in the cache, but there is a locally running node, `whereBlock` returns `node` plus the name and version info from the running node.
 Otherwise, `whereBlock` returns `none`.

-This tool is intended mostly as an aid in developing and debugging QBlocks tools.
+This tool is intended mostly as an aid in developing and debugging TrueBlocks tools.

 #### Usage